Kosheyaka/Kosheyaka/README.md

 - 👋 Hi, I'm @Kosheyaka (Dmitry Volkov)
-- 👀 I'm interested in being a good person
+- 👀 I'm interested in many things and usually open for unusuall discussions
-- 🌱 I'm currently learning NodeJS (mostly TypeScript) and related tools
+- 🌱 I'm trying to master JavaScript (and TypeScript), SQL databases and related tools
 - 💞️ I'm looking to collaborate on my [Tinkoff Investment client](https://github.com/Kosheyaka/tinkoff-client-backend): It would be great if someone made a frontend for this project.
 - 📫 How to reach me? via Telegram! [click](https://t.me/Kosheyaka)